Alexraskip/docker-web-app/version1/README.md

 3. **Build first custom docker image**

-i) Run the following command to build the Docker image: docker build -t kali-static-webpage:new .
+a) Run the following command to build the Docker image: docker build -t kali-static-webpage:new .

-ii) Run a container using the built image: docker run -d -p 8097:80 --name kaliapp kali-static-webpage:new
+b) Run a container using the built image: docker run -d -p 8097:80 --name kaliapp kali-static-webpage:new

 4.  **Push the image to a docker hub repo**